brightsole/solosis-pulumi/README.md

 ### CHOICES THAT HAVE BEEN MADE
 1. assuming all items within will have a `hashKey` that isn't unique, and an `id` that is.
-This means we're assuming most gets will be for a small list of items related to a `userId` or anything similar *(implemented in this example repo as an `x-user-id` header that is put into context as `hashKey`)*
+This means we're assuming most gets will be for a small list of items related to a `userId` or similar *(implemented in this example repo as an `x-user-id` header that is put into context as `hashKey`)*
 1. replacing CD complexity for `graphql-shield`
     - instead of doing complicated devops like putting this behind a private VPC subnet, I've decided to have a very basic auth `x-auth-token` header that is checked against requests.
 That means these apis will remain accessible to anyone that knows the token you set.
 But that's actually an amazing feature; that means you can test the service **fully** before implementing the gateway, and even after you've done so.
 The `x-auth-token` header that you send through in your requests can just be added to the federation gateway, and you'll have secure apis **and** the ability to test changes in your microservices.
 1. replacing DB string complexity with an [ORM](https://www.npmjs.com/package/@brightsole/sleep-talk)